intel/tsffs/docs/src/setup/linux.md

 The easiest way to get started with TSFFS is with our [docker setup](docker.md).

-This guide will walk you through local installation of the fuzzer instead.
+This guide will walk you through local build and installation of the fuzzer instead.
 This is recommended for both internal users and external users who want to move beyond the initial examples.

 - [Setup (Linux)](#setup-linux)
   - [Install Local Dependencies](#install-local-dependencies)